-Touriga Nacional: most importantly produced Port wine, is rarely cultivated in large scale, what makes the wine unique, rare and expensive.
-Touriga Nacional has a thick dark skin that produces a concentrated wine, with an enormous depth, volume and inner strength.
+Touriga Nacional: most importantly from Port wine, is rarely available in large scale, what makes the wine unique, rare and expensive.
+Touriga Nacional has a thick dark skin that produces an intense wine, with an enormous depth, volume and inner strength.

 Touriga Francesa: great quality of grape, it is also one of the most produce in Douro.
 Fruity aromas with floral notes.
 It is softer than the Touriga Nacional.

 Tinta Roriz: this grape give best results in dry years.
 Has a large berries aroma and evolving with age.

 Tinta Barroca: a gourmet wine, fragrant, soft, tender and round fragrance in mouth.
 It is great when it’s combine with tannic and austere varieties.

 Tinta Cão: it a grape that adapts in harsh conditions of the soil, even on the poorest ones.
 It’s a small grape, with a crisp acidity and a velvet texture and with age it develops a velvet texture.

 To know more about Portugal, click here.